 This tool helps you find keywords that are ranking on different search engines.
 It also gives information on where that keyword and other related keywords are trending.
-It lists searched engines like Google, Yahoo, Bing, as well as keywords on YouTube, Amazon, eBay, and Twitter.
+It lists search engines like Google, Yahoo, and Bing, as well as keywords on YouTube, Amazon, eBay, and Twitter.

 If you type your keyword into the box and hit the “search button” you will get a list of related keywords on and where they are trending.

 If you’re interested in seeing how your competitors are ranking you want to check out the competitor analysis tools.
 These are under the “competitive analysis” section on the toolbar.
 When you click it you will see the following in the dropdown: